emvaugh2/Linux-RedHat-Study-Notes/README.md

 This lab was pretty straightforward.
 We messed around with the shutdown and reboot commands.
 The main thing that stood out to me was using `systemctl` to changing the target when booting up.
 I'm familiar with this commands and switching between the multi-user.target and the graphical.target settings.

-Lab 12 - Managing Processes and Tuned Profiles on RHEL 8
+Lab 12 - Managing Processes and Tuned Profiles on RHEL 8 We actually did a lot in this lab.
+We used the `top` command to see which processes were running and using up the most resources on our OS.
+We also used the stress test mixed with the `renice` commands to re-prioritize the `stress` process to see how it can affect our system.
+We went over multiple ways to kill a process.
+I think `pgrep` will be very useful in the future was far as finding the PID for a service.
+I didn't understand the process scheduling part because I don't remember us going over this.

+We also modified the `tuned` profiles which I didn't know you can have multiple profiles running at the same time.
+Lastly, we used grep to search through a tuned file but we used the `-n` flag which told us exactly which line our parsed information was found on.
+We then used `vi +<insert #>` to jump directly to that line.
+I have no clue you could do this.
+Grep and vi are so powerful.

+Lab 13